Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/create_vk8s_8.png

-`e)` TBD
+`e)` Copy the downloaded Kubeconfig into the **k8s deployments** folder.

 .. figure:: _figures/create_vk8s_9.png

 3. Check connection
 **********************

 Open CLI, and run the following command **kubectl --kubeconfig ./ves_default_vk8s.yaml cluster-info** to test if the created vK8s cluster is connected.
-The output will show that it's running at Volterra.
+If it's successfully cdone, the output will show that it's running at Volterra.

 .. figure:: _figures/create_vk8s_10.png